 Maldives Weather July Averages, Maldives

-What's the Weather Like in Maldives in July
+What's The Weather Like In The Maldives in July?

-Another 'high season wet month', July is in the heart of the wet season and even though the climate is not ideal for conventional tourists, countless of visitors come to Maldives during July for the warm weather and because it is one of the cheapest months (along with September and December) to come to the archipelago.
+Another 'high season wet month', July is in the heart of the wet season and even though the climate is not ideal for conventional tourists, countless visitors come to the Maldives in July for the warm weather It's also one of the cheapest months (along with September and December) to come to the archipelago.

-During this month, temperatures virtually mirror June's figures, with daytime average temperature staying at 28 degrees Celsius.
-During warm, rainless days temperatures can peak at 29 degrees Celsius while rainy nights often see them dropping down to 26; still warm enough to enjoy Maldives.
+During this month the average temperature sticks at about 28ºC.
+During warm, rainless days temperatures can peak at 29ºC, while rainy nights often see them dropping down to 26ºC; still warm enough to enjoy the Maldives.

-Sea temperature is also quite accommodating during this month, with average sea temperature levels staying around 29 degrees even when it's raining heavily.
+The Sea temperature is also quite accommodating during this month, with average temperature around 29ºC even when it's raining heavily.

 During July, Maldives enjoy 7 hours of daily sunshine and the sky is almost always cloudy, at least partially since this July lies in the middle of the wet season.

-Monthly total precipitation amounts to 147 mm of rainfall, which is the lowest of any true wet season month.
-Rainfall is expected during 13 days of the month, with rainfalls mostly concentrated on the southern and southeastern atolls of Maldives.
+Monthly total precipitation amounts to 147mm of rainfall, which is the lowest of any true wet season month.
+Rainfall is expected during 13 days of the month, and is mainly concentrated on the southern and southeastern atolls of Maldives.

 Hotels for Maldives in July